smparekh/smparekh.github.io/_posts/2016-01-30-wmq-to-amq-bridge.markdown

 ...
 {% endhighlight %}

-The actual Camel route is simple, it consumes from the "websphere" endpoint and produces to the "activemq" endpoint
+The actual Camel route is simple, it consumes from the "websphere" endpoint and produces to the "activemq" endpoint.

-{% raw %}
+{% highlight xml %}
 <camelContext trace="false" id="wmqToAmqContext" xmlns="http://camel.apache.org/schema/blueprint">
 	<route id="wmqToAmqBridge">
 		<from uri="websphere:queue:{ibm.queue.name}?mapJmsMessage=false" />